Feastio

 Space is essential during this time.
 And, incredibly, there's only about a 48-hour window when a female white rhino can accept a male to engage in sex.

 The gestation period for southern white rhinos is 16 months.
-Given the time required to give birth and raise a calve, they can potentially have 5-6 calves in a lifetime.
+Given the time required to give birth and raise a calf, they can potentially have 5-6 calves in a lifetime.
 For that reason, every rhino's birth is vital to the species' survival.

 My Thoughts

-Throughout our time with Christine, she emphasized that rhino conservation is the priority at the Rhinory.
+Throughout our time with Christine, she emphasized that rhino conservation is the Rhinory's priority.
 Everything from the ground Blake walks around to his diet, veterinary care, and security is accounted for.
-As a result, I walked away from our Rhino Experience feeling confident that was the case and excited to recommend the Rhinory.

 Side note: I was surprised to learn Fredericksburg has not one but two rhino veterinarians!